shotgunsoftware/tk-core/docs/platform.rst

 If you are interested in developing your own apps, engines or frameworks, the base classes needed to be derived from are outlined below.
 The documentation also covers how to initialize and shut down the Toolkit engine platform.

-Launching and accessing Engines and Apps
+Managing Engines and Apps
 ---------------------------------------------------

 The methods in this section are used when you want to start up or manage a Toolkit engine.
 This typically happens directly once a host application (e.g. Maya or Nuke) has been launched.
 A running engine typically needs to be terminated before a new engine can be started.
 The method for terminating an engine can be found on the engine class itself.
+Methods defining a standard interface for launching host applications are also provided.

 .. autofunction:: start_engine